 George J. Grumbach, Jr. is a retired partner and senior counsel to the firm of Cleary Gottlieb Steen & Hamilton LLP.
 He was a law clerk to the Honorable Wilfred Feinberg in the United States District Court for the Southern District of New York and the United States Court of Appeals for the Second Circuit.
 Mr. Grumbach serves on the board of trustees of the Icahn School of Medicine and the Mount Sinai Medical Center, is a trustee of the Storefront Academy Harlem, and a director of MasterVoices (formerly the Collegiate Chorale).
 A graduate of Harvard Law School, he earned his Bachelor’s Degree from Yale University.
 He is married to Antonia M. Grumbach and resides in Manhattan.
 They have two sons, one a doctor in Rhode Island, the other a public high school principal who lives in Brooklyn, and five grandchildren.

-Two Trees Management Co LLC
+In-House Counsel, Two Trees Management Co LLC

 Director of the Office of the Chairman, IAC